khalid21456/Web-Application-to-Predict-Breast-Cancer-diagnosis/README.md

 </div>

-This project is a Flask-based web application designed to predict breast cancer diagnoses using machine learning models.
+This project is a Flask-based web service application designed to predict breast cancer diagnoses using machine learning models.

 ---